hayato-m126/autoware_msg_bag_converter/README.md

 ## demo

-convert the [tutorial](https://autowarefoundation.github.io/autoware-documentation/main/tutorials/ad-hoc-simulation/rosbag-replay-simulation/) bag file.
+~~convert the [tutorial](https://autowarefoundation.github.io/autoware-documentation/main/tutorials/ad-hoc-simulation/rosbag-replay-simulation/) bag file.~~
-As of January 2024, it contains the autoware_auto message type.
+Conversion is not necessary because the bag has been uploaded already changed to autoware_msg since 6/7/2024

 ![demo](./demo.gif)